DominikZampach/SpotifyDownloader/README.md

 # SpotifyPlaylistDownloader
+Only working for playlists, not albums!!
+(Maybe I will implement it later :D)

+Legal things:
 This program/application is created and provided for educational purposes only.
 The intent of this program/application is to showcase and teach various programming concepts and techniques.
 It is not intended to be used for any illegal, unethical, or malicious activities.

 By using this program/application, you acknowledge that: